HMS Garland (1748): 5th voyage transporting enslaved people (1789–1790)

-6th enslaving voyage (1790–1791)
+6th voyage transporting enslaved people (1790–1791)

 Captain William Sherwood sailed from Liverpool on 24 July 1790, bound for Bonny.
 Garland arrived at Havana on 28 February 1791.
 She had left with 659 captives and landed 640, or a mortality rate of 2.9%.
 She left on 9 April and arrived back at Liverpool on 8 May.
 She had left with 54 crew members and lost one man on the voyage.

 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-7th enslaving voyage (1791–1792)
+7th voyage transporting enslaved people (1791–loss)

 Captain Sherwood sailed from Liverpool on 9 July 1791, bound for Bonny.
 Garland arrived at Barbados on 5 March 1792 and landed 443 captives.
 She had left Liverpool with 54 crew members and lost four on the voyage.